The HEMCO configuration file

 Options ScalID and Oper are described in Scale factors.

-Options Name, sourceFile, sourceVar, sourceTime, CRE, SrcDim, and SrcUnit, are described in Base emissions.
+Options sourceFile, sourceVar, sourceTime, CRE, SrcDim, and SrcUnit are described in Base emissions.

 The Box option is deprecated.